RickvBork/Programming-Project/README.md

 4. A line graph showing the fastest laps per year of the selected track
 5. A barchart showing the spread of the fastest laptimes per driver
-6. A piechart showing win percentages for constructors that have won a race that year
+6. A piechart showing win percentages for constructors that have won a race that year ..* A constructor is the team building, preparing and running car(s) to participate in F1.
+E.g. Ferrari, Red Bull etc.
 7. A piechart showing win percentages for drivers that have won a race that year

 **Minimal Viable Product**